-Find the equation from which to calculate the resistance of an
+Find the equation from which to calculate the resistance of an infinite network of resistances.

 Use Euclid's algorithm to get a rational approximation to the number of major thirds in an octave.

 An article introducing continued fractions with some simple puzzles for the reader.

 Solve quadratic equations and use continued fractions to find rational approximations to irrational numbers.

 This article sets some puzzles and describes how Euclid's algorithm and continued fractions are related.

 Explore the continued fraction: 2+3/(2+3/(2+3/2+...))
 What do you notice when successive terms are taken?
 What happens to the terms if the fraction goes on indefinitely?